Loading…

 Planning tip

-When to go, November to February for comfortable exploration; Sindh is very hot the rest of the year.
+Best Time to Visit, November to February for comfortable exploration; Sindh is very hot the rest of the year.
 Early morning and late afternoon give the best light on the carved stone.

 Getting there, Near Thatta, about 100 km east of Karachi, roughly a 2-hour drive, and usually combined with the nearby Shah Jahan Mosque and Keenjhar Lake.